TheAlgorithms/Python/README.md

 ![Complexity Graphs](https://github.com/prateekiiest/Python/blob/master/sorts/sortinggraphs.png)

-Choosing of a sort technique-Quicksort is a very fast algorithm but can be pretty tricky to implement ,Bubble sort is a slow algorithm but is very easy to implement.
-To sort small sets of data, bubble sort may be a better option since it can be implemented quickly, but for larger datasets, the speedup from quicksort might be worth the trouble implementing the algorithm.
+Selecting a sort technique: Quicksort is a very fast algorithm but can be pretty tricky to implement while bubble sort is a slow algorithm which is very easy to implement.
+For a small value of n, bubble sort may be a better option since it can be implemented quickly, but for larger datasets, the speedup from quicksort might be worth the trouble implementing the algorithm.